UBC-STAT/stat-538/docs/group-project-page.md

 ### Deliverable 3: Peer Review

 For this peer review, you will be **individually** providing feedback to another group’s proposal.
-You will be sent an email with the proposal to review.
+You will get a proposal to review through a Canvas assignment.

 We deliberately set up the review so that each member of your group is assigned to review a *different* group’s proposal.
 This allows your group to collectively see a larger variety of proposals.
+The review will be annonymous.

 #### Instructions